raspberrypilearning/comic-character/en/step_2.md

-## Add Copyright message to footer
+## Add copyright message to footer

 In this step, you will create a copyright message and a function to automatically update the current year.
 You will add this to your footer section.